-At Bethel, we’re passionate about supporting those serving in special education—and we’ve been doing it for nearly 25 years.
+At Bethel, we’re passionate about supporting those serving in special education—and we’ve been doing it for more than 25 years.

 We offer three K-12 license options through the M.A. in Special Education program: